cokeSchlumpf/ibm-docker-containers/scripts/README.md

 ## docker-build.sh

-This script builds the docker image for the Dockerfile within the given directory, may modify proxy settings for Dockerfile if http_proxy is set within environment.
+This script builds the docker image for the Dockerfile within the given directory, may modify proxy settings for Dockerfile if HTTP_PROXY is set within environment.

 Usage: